wfvining/tracker/README.md

 ## Usage

-The basic Tracker commands are 'add', 'ammend', 'advance', 'view', and 'remove'.
+The basic Tracker commands are 'add', 'amend', 'advance', 'view', and 'remove'.

 ### Add a New Task